andreschaffer/slis-slos-examples/README.md

 My second advice, as with anything else, is to remain intentional.
 Do not care too much about measuring, but measure what you care about.
 It's easy to fall for measuring a lot of things just because one can.
 Understand what really matters to your users, and focus on those.

 ## SLIs
+Measurements, right?
-The types of measurements that speak for the reliability of your service will vary depending on its nature.
+The types of measurements that speak for the reliability of your service may vary depending on its nature.
 In most cases though, they will fall into one of the categories from Google's SLI Menu:

 ![alt text](https://github.com/andreschaffer/slis-slos-examples/blob/main/sli_menu.jpg "SLI Menu image")